-Savage Gulf State Natural Area in Stone Door Area Beersheba Springs, TN (Grundy Co.)
-From the Stone Door Ranger's Station, it's a rugged 6.6-mile round-trip hike into the Big Creek Gorge to see Ranger Creek Falls, the widest waterfall in South Cumberland State Park.
+Savage Gulf North trailhead, Beersheba Springs, TN (Grundy Co.)
+From the Stone Door Ranger's Station, it's a rugged 6.6-mile round-trip hike into the Big Creek Gorge to see Ranger Creek Falls the widest waterfall in South Cumberland State Park drops 30 feet.
 Take the Stone Door Trail to the Big Creek Gulf Trail.
 At the intersection of Stone Door Trail and Big Creek Gulf Trail, check out Great Stone Door Bluffs and walk down through the Great Stone Door Staircase.
 At the bottom of the Staircase, follow the trail 2 miles to Ranger Creek Falls Trail, which leads to the waterfall.
-Directions:
+The Stone Door Campground offers 12 backcountry and 3 group camp sites, just a short walk from the parking area.
+Camping reservations: reserve.tnstateparks.com/south-cumberland/campsites Directions:

 From Chattanooga, take I-24 W to exit 135 in Monteagle and continue right.
 Turn right to follow US-41 S approx. 5.5 miles toward Tracy City.
 Turn left on TN-56 N toward Coalmont.
-Turn right on Stone Door Rd. in Beersheba Springs and travel 1.5 miles to Stone Door Ranger's Station parking lot on left.
+Turn right on Stone Door Rd. in Beersheba Springs and travel 1.5 miles to the Savage Gulf North trailhead, at the Stone Door Ranger Station, on the left.

-GPS Waypoint: 35.422839, -85.660192
+GPS Waypoint: 35.422839, -85.660192 Photo credit: Brandon Je

-Photo credit: Bob Butters
+Photo credit: Rick Dreves

-Savage Gulf State Natural Area in Savage Gulf Area Palmer, TN (Grundy Co.)
+Savage Falls Savage Gulf East trailhead, Palmer, TN (Grundy Co.)
 From the Savage Gulf Ranger Station, it's a 3.4-mile round-trip hike to Savage Falls.
 Along the way, enjoy two swinging bridges across Boyd Branch and Savage Creek.
 Take the Savage Day Loop Trail, turn left at the Loop Junction, and turn left on the South Rim Trail, which leads to Savage Falls.
-Enjoy a blue hole at the base of the falls.
-Savage Falls Campground offers eight backcountry camping sites within 100 yards from the falls.
-Reservations: http://tnstateparks.com/parks/about/south-cumberland Directions:
+Enjoy a safe swim area at the base of the falls.
+Savage Station Campground offers 8 backcountry camp sites, just a short walk from the parking area.
+Camping reservations: reserve.tnstateparks.com/south-cumberland/campsites Directions:

-From Chattanooga, take US-27 N to TN-111 N. After 47 miles, turn left on TN-399 W to the Savage Gulf Ranger's Station parking lot.
+From Chattanooga, take US-27 N to TN-111 N. After 47 miles, turn left on TN-399 to the Savage Gulf East Trailhead, on your right, in the Savage Gulf State Natural Area.

-GPS Waypoint: 35.4411, -85.5537 WATERFALLS AT FALL CREEK FALLS STATE PARK Fall Creek Falls State Park is Tennessee's largest and mostvisited state park, encompassing more than 26,000 acres atop the Cumberland Plateau.
+GPS Waypoint: 35.4411, -85.5537 WATERFALLS AT FALL CREEK FALLS STATE PARK Fall Creek Falls State Park is Tennessee's largest and mostvisited state park, encompassing more than 29,000 acres atop the Cumberland Plateau.
 The park is located 18 miles west of Pikeville and 11 miles east of Spencer.
-In addition to Fall Creek Falls, the tallest waterfall in the eastern United States, the park features more than 34 miles of trails and multiple waterfalls, an inn, restaurant, cabins and campsites, a golf course, pool, horseback riding and a nature center.
+In addition to Fall Creek Falls, the tallest waterfall in the eastern United States, the park features more than 34 miles of trails and multiple waterfalls, lodge/restaurant, cabins and campsites, a golf course, pool and a nature center.
 Fall Creek Falls State Park 2009 Village Camp Rd.
-Spencer, TN 423-881-5298 http://tnstateparks.com/parks/about/fall-creek-falls
+Spencer, TN 423-881-5298 tnstateparks.com/parks/fall-creek-falls

 Fall Creek Falls State Park Pikeville, TN (Bledsoe Co.)
 At 256 feet, Fall Creek Falls is the tallest waterfall in the eastern United States.
 It's a quick and easy walk to the overlook at Fall Creek Falls.
-The Fall Creek Falls Trail is a more challenging 3-mile loop trail that leads to the bottom of the falls.
+The Fall Creek Falls Trail is a more challenging half-mile, one-way trail that leads to the bottom of the falls.
 Other trails throughout the park offer views of Fall Creek Falls and other waterfalls, including Piney Falls, Cane Creek Falls, Cane Creek Cascades and Rockhouse Falls.
 Directions: